movalex/BMD_requests/README.md

 3. Scripts with UI should be dockable within native interface

-4. Add modifiers as tools for the flow (like masks)
+4. Add modifiers as tools for the flow ('Little nodes', like masks).
+These nodes has to perform operations with channels, Gradients, texts, Points and so on.
+So the single modifier would be easily reused in the flow.
+The tools like: `Add`, `Mix`, `Extrapolate`, `Concatenate` and so on.
+And add an option for existing tools to expect input from these modifier nodes

-5. Add colorcode for expression links
+5. Add colorcode for expression links (yes, Excel style!)

 6. Add alembic files by drag and drop

 7. Add choose layouts buttons (i.e toggle single/dual viewer with single button)